 Union College operates on a semester system.
 The fall semester begins in late August and ends in early December.
 The spring semester runs from January to early May.
 Each semester also has two sub terms.
-The College has the following additional terms: a number of summer sessions, and a winter term.
+Summer terms and a winter term are also available.
+The College ALPS (Appalachian Local Pastor School) offers classes during summer sessions.